Expiratory Muscle Strength Training as a Non-surgical Option for Velopharyngeal Dysfunction: A Randomized-controlled Trial

 Description

 The objective of this study is to examine the feasibility and efficacy of expiratory muscle strength training to improve velopharyngeal closure in patients with velopharyngeal dysfunction and nasal air emissions.
-A randomized, controlled trial will be conducted at a cleft craniofacial center at a tertiary children's hospital.
-Patients will be block randomized based on Pittsburgh Weighted Speech Scale (PWSS) score (5-6 or 7+) to Expiratory Muscle Strength Training for 6 to 8 weeks or no exercises.
-Patients with reductions in nasal resonance during this time will be further randomized to EMST ma…
+A single-arm trial will be conducted at a cleft craniofacial center at a tertiary children's hospital.
+Patients will perform Expiratory Muscle Strength Training for 6 to 8 weeks.
+Patients with reductions in nasal resonance during this time will be further randomized to EMST maintenance training for 6 months or no exercises.

 Eligibility